networkit/networkit/Doc/www/get_started.rst

 Test
 ~~~~

-You actually don't need to build and run our unit tests.
+You actually do not need to build and run our unit tests.
 However if you experience any issues with NetworKit, you might want to check, if NetworKit runs properly.
 Please refer to the :ref:`devGuide-unitTests` section in our :ref:`devGuide`.

 |separator|